-English composer and organist John Taverner (not to be confused with his descendent, the contemporary English composer John Tavener, whose name is spelt slightly differently) was born in about 1490 and wrote mainly choral music.
+English composer and organist John Taverner (not to be confused with his descendent, the English composer John Tavener, whose name is spelt slightly differently) was born in about 1490 and wrote mainly choral music.
 He was the first organist and master of the choristers at Christ Church, Oxford, appointed by Cardinal Wolsey.
 He died on 18 October 1545 at Boston in Lincolnshire, UK, and is buried under the church tower there.

 A selection of M&V articles about John Taverner

 Ensemble.
 An Outstanding Success - The Tallis Scholars celebrate Arvo Pärt's eightieth birthday at Italy's Sagra Musicale Umbra, heard by Giuseppe Pennisi